Step into the wild world of How to Become a Peregrine at Essex Book Festival.

 Join the Cabinet of Living Cinema for the world premiere of its new film How to Become a Peregrine inspired by J.A.
 Baker’s The Peregrine, and accompanied by a soaring and immersive live soundscape by composer Kieron Chissik.

-Before the film screens, help graphic novelist Hannah Eaton craft a sky backdrop and bring bird puppets to life, or explore the project’s creative output by young people from Dorset and Somerset.
+Before the film screens explore the project’s creative output by young people from Dorset and Somerset including wallpaper sky & bird puppets.
 Narrators will be invited to share their favourite passages.

 The evening concludes with a panel discussion.